 So I traveled to India–2-week Intensive yoga course in India-full and honest review!

 I mean traveling the world is a retirement must, isn’t it?

 I got a license for a small motorcycle and bought one.
 Making dreams come true at 50

-I work out. and eat healthy.
-I started checking my macros-fact based information on my diet!
+I work out. and eat healthily.
+I started checking my macros-fact-based information on my diet!

 I started my vegetable garden: My Organic gardening tips – beginners I got you covered!

 And I’ve done my fair share of cleaning strange things around the house.

 And yet my mother is disappointed since I have no intention of “doing something with myself”. such as, if she had her way- sitting on some board as a director or something.

 I do my best to explain that boring meetings were one of the reasons I made such an effort to retire early, but she keeps hearing from her friends about their successful children and I was supposed to fill that position in her family plan. why do I have to be so different all the time?